rya-sge/access-denied/_posts/2026-09-15-aztec-noir-contract-code-reuse-without-inheritance.md

 **Q: Why can a Noir library not simply export a token's `transfer` entry point?**

 Because `#[external]` functions are processed by the `#[aztec]` macro, which reads only the contract block it is applied to.
-A function in a library is invisible to it: no plumbing is generated, no selector, no entry in the artifact.
+A function in a library is invisible to it: no wrapper is generated, so it has no selector and no entry in the artifact.
 The library can export the *body* as an ordinary function; the contract must declare the entry point that calls it.

 **Q: How does a library function get access to the contract's storage?**